-You ideally need several visits to experience the whole of Dooars and do justice to its complete offerings.
-And your tour plan will also depend on how many days you have for your trip, whether you have a dedicated car to get around or planning on a point-to-point transfers between the various places, and what you want to do & see in Dooars.
+You ideally need several visits to experience and feel the whole of Dooars.
+Your tour plan will depend on how many days you have for your trip, whether you have a dedicated car to get around or planning on a point-to-point transfers between the various places, and what you want to do & see in Dooars.

 Most tourists combine jungle safaris (that includes both Jeep and Elephant safaris) and some sightseeing.
 The tour plan will also depend on which national parks or sanctuaries you want to visit out of so many available in Dooars, or you want to do several in one go.

-Remember one thing, unless you are staying in a WBFDC or WBTDCL tourist lodge and getting your safaris organized through the lodge, you need to factor in a lot of time for queuing up at the ticket counter for the popular national parks like Gorumara and Jaldapara to get safari tickets.
-They issue limited tickets (i.e. allow limited safaris) in the morning and afternoon, and therefore there are usually long queues at the counter ... you may easily spend hours or even half a day for this.
+Remember one thing, unless you are staying in a WBFDC lodge of forest department and getting your safaris organized through the lodge, you need to factor in a lot of time for queuing up at the ticket counter for the popular national parks like Gorumara and Jaldapara to get tickets for watchtower visits and safaris.
+The forest department allows limited entries in the morning and afternoon, and therefore there are usually long queues at the counter... you may easily spend few hours for this.

 You can visit Dooars anytime during the year.
 However if your main objective is to take jungle safaris, then you should avoid the monsoon time (July to September).
 Note that other than rains often playing a spoilsport for local tours & sightseeing, the sanctuaries remain closed between June 15 to September 15 because this is the animal breeding season.
 However for nature lovers who love to enjoy the lush greenery of Dooars in tranquility when there are hardly any tourists around and hotels offering attractive rates, monsoon too can be a great time to visit.